 How long will we keep the data for

 Files and records which are no longer active, whether or not the matter to which the file or record relates is pending, may at our discretion be retained or destroyed.
 Files and records will normally be kept, at our discretion, for one year after they are no longer active or pending.
-We will then review whether we have good business reasons for retaining the data and retain only that which is necessary.
 This is in case we need to refer to the matter for the purpose of defending complaints or claims against us or for checking for conflicts of interest.

-Under GDPR, you are entitled to access your personal data (known as a “subject access request”).
+Under the UK GDPR, you are entitled to access your personal data (known as a “subject access request”).
 If we do hold personal information about you we will:

 – Provide you with a copy of the personal information we hold.